Mask

 Year 10

 Students will continue to build their knowledge in Design and Technology that they have gained through Key Stage 3.
-Students will be able to understand the GCSE requirements of design and technology as they will do a practise a NEA project as well as developing a knowledge and understanding of the theoretical elements for the examination.
+Students will be able to understand the GCSE requirements of design and technology as they will practise a mini-NEA project and carry out many practical tasks to embed their making skills as well as developing a knowledge and understanding of the theoretical elements for the examination

 Examples of Practical Work in Year 10